xdmushui/partner-center-sdk/develop/purchase-azure-reservations.md

-Once the subscription is enabled for purchasing Azure Reserved VM Instances, you're ready to select products and SKUs and check their availability using the following Partner Center API models:
+Once the subscription is enabled for purchasing Azure reservations, you're ready to select products and SKUs and check their availability using the following Partner Center API models:

 -   [Product](products.md#product) - A grouping construct for purchasable goods or services.
 A product by itself is not a purchasable item.​​
 -   [SKU](products.md#sku) - A purchasable Stock Keeping Unit (SKU) under a product.
 These represent the different shapes of the product.​​
 -   [Availability](products.md#availability) - A configuration in which a SKU is available for purchase (such as country, currency and industry segment).

-Before purchasing an Azure Reserved VM Instance, complete the following steps:
+Before purchasing an Azure reservation, complete the following steps:

 1. Identify and retrieve the Product and SKU that you want to purchase.
 You can do this by listing the products and SKUs first, or If you already know the IDs of the product and SKU, selecting them.